DevHeris/Mazifyr/README.md

 ## Features at a Glance

-### Cursor Change 🖱️

-Enrich your maze editing experience with a dynamic cursor that adapts to different editing actions.
-Whether you're drawing walls or creating open passages, the cursor intuitively guides your interactions.
+- **Cursor Change 🖱️:** Enrich your maze editing experience with a dynamic cursor.

-### Maze Validation, Prevent Unplayable Configuration, and Feedback 🚫

-Ensure maze integrity by utilizing advanced validation mechanisms.
-Mazifyr intelligently identifies configurations that could render the maze unsolvable or overly challenging.
-By detecting potential issues during the editing process, it ensures a delightful gaming experience.
-Receive instant feedback when attempting to create an unplayable maze.
-Mazifyr provides clear notifications, guiding you to make adjustments for optimal playability.

-### Undo Mechanism ↩️
+- **Maze Validation 🚫:** Ensure maze integrity with advanced validation mechanisms.

-Experiment fearlessly with maze design using the built-in undo mechanism.
-Easily revert changes and explore different configurations without losing your progress.
+- **Undo Mechanism ↩️:** Experiment fearlessly with maze design using the built-in undo mechanism.

-### Auto Correction 🛠️

-Experience seamless maze refinement with Mazifyr's auto-correction feature.
-It automatically adjusts minor inconsistencies, maintaining a coherent and solvable structure.
+- **Auto Correction 🛠️:** Experience seamless maze refinement with auto-correction.

-### Toggle Walls and Grid Generation 🧱📐

-Effortlessly switch between wall creation and removal modes.
-The toggle walls feature streamlines the editing process, allowing you to shape your maze with precision.
-Kickstart your maze creation with Mazifyr's intuitive grid generation.
-Define the dimensions, and Mazifyr automatically generates a structured grid, providing a foundation for your masterpiece.
+- **Toggle Walls and Grid Generation 🧱📐:** Effortlessly switch between wall creation and removal modes.
+Kickstart your maze creation with intuitive grid generation.

-### Preview Mode and Clear/Reset 👁️🔄

-Immerse yourself in your maze creation by entering preview mode.
-Visualize the maze as it will appear in the gaming environment, ensuring it meets your expectations.
-Start anew or make quick adjustments with the clear and reset functionality.
-Clear the current maze or revert to the initial grid, maintaining flexibility in your editing process.
+- **Preview Mode and Clear/Reset 👁️🔄:** Immerse yourself in your maze creation and make quick adjustments.

-### Integration with Maze Game, Start and Goal Placement 🎮🚦

-Seamlessly transition between maze editing and gaming modes.
-Mazifyr's tight integration with a maze-solving game allows you to test and enjoy your creations instantly.
-Personalize your maze's challenge level by precisely placing the start and goal points.
-Experiment with different placements to create unique and engaging gameplay.
+- **Integration with Maze Game, Start and Goal Placement 🎮🚦:** Seamlessly transition between maze editing and gaming modes.
+Personalize your maze's challenge level.

-### Customization Options 🎨

-Tailor your maze's appearance with a range of customization options.
-Adjust colors, themes, and visual elements to match your creative vision.
+- **Customization Options 🎨:** Tailor your maze's appearance with various customization options.

-### Documentation 📚

-Access comprehensive documentation to guide you through Mazifyr's features and functionalities.
-Whether you're a beginner or advanced user, find the information you need to unleash your creativity.
+- **Documentation 📚:** Access comprehensive documentation for Mazifyr's features and functionalities.

-### Toggle Edit Mode Function 🔄

-Switch seamlessly between maze editing and gaming modes with the toggle edit mode function.
-Enjoy a fluid user experience without unnecessary disruptions.
+- **Toggle Edit Mode Function 🔄:** Switch seamlessly between maze editing and gaming modes.

-### Generate Random Maze 🎲

-Spice up your creative process with Mazifyr's random maze generator.
-Instantly generate unique mazes for a quick challenge or as a starting point for further customization.
+- **Generate Random Maze 🎲:** Spice up your creative process with a random maze generator.

-### Save and Load Mazes 💾

-Save your masterpieces and revisit them later with the save and load maze functionality.
-Share your creations with others or continue refining your designs over time.
+- **Save and Load Mazes 💾:** Save your masterpieces and revisit them later.

-### Undo and Redo ↩️🔁

-Navigate your editing history effortlessly with the undo and redo functionality.
-Move backward and forward through changes to fine-tune your maze to perfection.

-### Customizable Maze Size 📏
+- **Undo and Redo ↩️🔁:** Navigate your editing history effortlessly.

-Tailor your maze's dimensions to fit your creative vision.
-Customize the size of the grid, allowing for small intricate designs or expansive, challenging mazes.
+- **Customizable Maze Size 📏:** Tailor your maze's dimensions to fit your creative vision.

-### User Feedback 🗣️

-Stay informed and engaged with user feedback features.
-Receive insights on your maze's playability and popularity, fostering a sense of community and collaboration.
+- **User Feedback 🗣️:** Stay informed and engaged with user feedback features.

-### Separation of Concern 🚧

-Ensure clean and modular maze design with Mazifyr's separation of concern principles.
-Keep editing, gaming, and customization functionalities distinct for a streamlined development experience.

-### Conditional Execution 🔄
+- **Separation of Concern 🚧:** Ensure clean and modular maze design.

-Execute actions conditionally based on specific criteria.
-Mazifyr enables you to implement dynamic behaviors, enhancing the versatility of your maze editing and gaming experience.
+- **Conditional Execution 🔄:** Execute actions conditionally based on specific criteria.

 ## Getting Started

 ### Installation 🚀

 Get started with Mazifyr quickly by following the straightforward installation instructions.
-[Add Installation Details Here]

 ### Configuration ⚙️

 Tailor Mazifyr to your preferences with easy configuration options.
-[Add Configuration Information Here]

 ### Tool Tip Messages 🛠️

 Effortlessly navigate through features with informative tool tip messages.
-[Explain Tool Tip Messages Here]

 ### Status Bar or Panel 📊

 Stay informed about your editing status using the status bar or panel.
-[Describe the Status Bar or Panel Here]

 ### Configuration Dialogs 📑

 Access user-friendly configuration dialogs for seamless customization.
-[Provide Details on Configuration Dialogs]

 ### Dynamic Information Display 📈

 Experience real-time information updates with dynamic displays.
-[Elaborate on Dynamic Information Display]

 ## Conclusion